-Beginning in 2015, T.J.
-Maxx, Marshalls and HomeGoods teamed up to help address this problem by raising money for food bank organizations one weekend in November.
-Thanks to the generosity of our customers who made in-store donations during the holiday season, together with donations from The TJX Foundation, more than $2 million was raised during the effort this past November, and donated to more than 140 food organizations across the country.
-As a result, over 13 million meals were served to people in need... from Spokane, Washington, to Dallas, Texas, to Auburn, Maine.
+Beginning in 2015, TJ Maxx, Marshalls, and HomeGoods teamed up to help address this problem by raising money for food bank organizations one weekend in November, with Sierra Trading Post and Homesense joining the effort in 2017.
+In 2017, we were pleased to provide more than $2 million to support more than 150 food banks across the country, thanks to generous in-store donations from our customers, together with a donation from The TJX Foundation.
+As a result, we helped provide over 21 million meals2 to people in need…from Spokane, Washington, to Dallas, Texas, to Auburn, Maine.

-This seasonal fundraising campaign was in addition to the year-round efforts of many TJX Associates, who are equally passionate about our mission to help ensure that families and children are able to fulfill basic needs.
-By volunteering their time at local food banks and holding drives at our distribution centers and stores across the country as well as our corporate offices, our Associates champion the cause and make a hands-on difference to help families in need.
+In addition to this November fundraising campaign, many TJX Associates are involved year-round in these efforts.
+By volunteering their time at local food banks and holding drives at our distribution centers, stores, and corporate offices, our Associates champion the cause and make a hands-on difference to help families in need.
 In all, we support more than 300 hunger relief organizations across the country annually.

 One of the non-profit organizations that TJX collaborates with regularly is The Greater Boston Food Bank, the largest hunger-relief organization in New England and among the largest food banks in the country.
-Last year alone, The Greater Boston Food Bank distributed almost 58 million pounds of food, enough to provide 48 million healthy meals.
-Each month, as many as 140,000 people eat something from The Greater Boston Food Bank.
-The agency distributes food to 190 cities and towns across eastern Massachusetts through its 550 member agencies and 60 direct distribution sites, such as food pantries, community meal programs, shelters and mobile markets.
+Last year alone, The Greater Boston Food Bank distributed almost 61 million pounds of food, enough to provide 50 million healthy meals.
+Each month, more than 140,000 people eat something from The Greater Boston Food Bank.
+The agency distributes food to 190 cities and towns across eastern Massachusetts through its 533 member agencies and 65 direct distribution sites, such as food pantries, community meal programs, shelters and mobile markets.

-To learn more about our work in the community, visit the Corporate Responsibility/Our Communities section of tjx.com.
+To learn more about our work in the community, visit the Responsibility/Communities section of tjx.com.